k-kawa/erd/README.md

 Or [download](https://github.com/k-kawa/erd/releases) the executable binary suitable for your environment

-## Usage
+## How to use

-You can write the table definitions with your favorite editor like this
+First, You can write the table definitions with your favorite editor like this

     User : All our customers {
       id